Oliver Ford Davies: Stage

+Screen

-On television, Davies had a regular role as Peter Foxcott QC in Kavanagh QC and was schoolmaster Le Bas in the serialization of A Dance to the Music of Time (1997).
+On television, Davies had a regular role as Peter Foxcott QC in Kavanagh QC and was schoolmaster Le Bas in the serialisation of A Dance to the Music of Time (1997).
 He also appeared with John Thaw in an episode of Inspector Morse and also appeared in the ITV television drama The Uninvited, and in a 2002 episode of the popular drama Foyle's War.

-On film, his most prominent role was probably Sio Bibble in the Star Wars prequel trilogy films, released in 1999, 2002 and 2005.
+On film, his most prominent role was Sio Bibble in the Star Wars prequel trilogy films, released in 1999, 2002 and 2005.
 In 2003, Davies appeared in the film Johnny English, where he portrayed the Archbishop of Canterbury.

-He appeared on stage as Polonius in Hamlet with the Royal Shakespeare Company, alongside David Tennant and Patrick Stewart, and in 2009 appeared in All's Well That Ends Well at the Royal National Theatre as the King of France.
-In 2010, he appeared as Balfour in the premiere of Ben Brown's play The Promise, about the Balfour Declaration.

-In 2011, he appeared in a stage adaptation of Michelle Magorian's book Goodnight Mister Tom, in which he played the central character, Thomas Oakley.
-He was back with the Royal Shakespeare Company in 2014 as Justice Shallow in Henry IV, Part 2.
-Davies again appeared with David Tennant in Richard II in 2013.
-In February 2019 Davies discussed his career in the BBC Radio Three series Private Passions.

-Awards and nominations
+He appeared as Maester Cressen in the TV series Game of Thrones.

+Writing

+Non-fiction

+Davies' books include Playing Lear (2003), an account of his experience while performing King Lear at the Almeida Theatre, and Performing Shakespeare (2007, republished 2019).
+Both are published by Nick Hern Books.

+Davies wrote and published his memoir, An Actor's Life in 12 Productions, in 2022 through The Book Guild publishing.